xynova/docker-autopilot-repo-watcher/README.md

 ### A bit of context
 The current project shows an example of how we can run Ansible from within a container to orchestrate, monitor and keep desired state of a containerised work pipeline in a a truly auto-pilot spirit.

-When compared to shell scripts (which tend to become less readable once passed certain level of complexity), Ansible stands as a very easy to learn framework that can do all mighty things while keeping infrastructure overhead to a bare minimum.
+When compared to shell scripts (which tend to become less readable once passed certain level of complexity), Ansible stands as a very easy to learn framework that can be all mighty while still keeping infrastructure overhead to a bare minimum.

-The main field player here is an Docker detached container that continuously runs an Ansible Playbook with the following set of responsibilities:
+Within this project, it surfaces in a Docker detached container that continuously runs a Playbook with the following set of responsibilities:

 1. Monitor changes made to a Git repository branch and perform  rolling updates when new versions are found.
 3. Maintain the deployment in a healthy state eve, specially across server reboots.